Welcome

 Key Term: Retention Period

-• Bank statements (client and business accounts)
+• bank statements for client and business accounts

-• Records of transfers
+• transfers journals and records of inter‑client transfers

 The purpose of this retention period is to ensure that sufficient historical data is available for: